 Dr Christian Jarrett has a PhD in cognitive neuroscience and is a chartered psychologist and associate fellow of the British Psychological Society (BPS).
-He writes the British Psychological Society’s award-winning Research Digest Blog and the Brain Watch Blog for Wired.
-He is also a staff writer for The Psychologist magazine, a blogger for Psychology Today and a columnist for 99U, the New York-based creativity think tank.

 The following article was originally posted on Psychology Today on June 20, 2013.